 Cocoa is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 18,603 people and 13 constituent neighborhoods, Cocoa is the 145th largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cocoa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Cocoa isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cocoa are a mix of both white- and blue-collar jobs.
 Overall, Cocoa is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Cocoa who work in office and administrative support (17.48%), maintenance occupations (12.56%), and sales jobs (9.92%).
+There are especially a lot of people living in Cocoa who work in office and administrative support (13.85%), sales jobs (10.44%), and management occupations (8.85%).

-Cocoa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Cocoa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Cocoa is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Polish.